ashismo/ashismo.github.com/_posts/testingAutomation/2016-05-21-Automated-Testing-Using-Selenium.md

 * This sends commands directly to the web browser and retrieves results.
 It is a programming interface to create and execute test cases.
 * Selenium WebDrivers supports Java, C#, PHP, Python, Ruby, Perl
+* Selenium WebDriver supports various operating systems like Windows, Linux, Mac etc
+* For the execution of test cases in different browsers, the WebDriver changes but the test cases remain same.

 _______________________
 | Web application     |